aKaReZa75/STM32_HAL_aLCD_GPIO/README.md

 # 🔗 Resources
-  Here you'll find a collection of useful links and videos related to the topic of AVR microcontrollers.
+  Here you'll find a collection of useful links and videos related to the topic of STM32 microcontrollers.

 > [!TIP]
 > The resources are detailed in the sections below.